Chart Color Schemes

 Hackham West ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Hackham West, surveyed in June 2016, showed low cultural diversity with 88.1% citizens, 81.9% born in Australia, and 94.2% speaking English only at home.
-Christianity dominated the religious landscape at 34.9%.
+Hackham West had a lower cultural diversity, with 88.1% citizens, 81.9% born in Australia, and 94.2% speaking English only at home.
+Christianity was the dominant religion at 34.9%.
 Judaism was slightly overrepresented at 0.1%, compared to Greater Adelaide's 0.1%.

 Frequently Asked Questions - Diversity